 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.

-A student who can read or name a large number has not necessarily understood or grasped the meaning of that quantity.
+A student who can read or name a large number has not necessarily understood or grasped the meaning of the quantity that it represents.
 Number sense is not innate.

 • It is developed during the primary grades through hands-on activities using concrete materials.

-• It continues in the junior grades by using the student's prior knowledge of the grouping system applied to larger numbers.
+• It continues to be developed in the junior grades as students use their prior knowledge of the base ten system and apply it to larger numbers.

 Teachers should provide students with a clear understanding of: